Cilantro vs Parsley: Key Differences, Uses & Health Benefits Explained

 Global dishes featuring cilantro and parsley

-Both herbs pack a punch when it comes to nutrition:
+Both herbs pack a punch when it comes to nutrition, based on verified scientific data:

 • Antioxidants: Both contain high levels of antioxidants that help fight inflammation.

-• Vitamins: Parsley is especially rich in vitamin K, which supports blood clotting and bone health.
-Cilantro has more vitamin A and potassium.
+• Vitamins: Parsley is especially rich in vitamin K (crucial for blood clotting and bone health), while cilantro has more vitamin A and potassium.

-• Detox Properties: Cilantro is known to bind heavy metals, making it popular in detox diets.
+• Detox Properties: Cilantro is known to bind heavy metals, supported by research from the National Institutes of Health.

 Health benefits infographic for cilantro and parsley